seth-way/rock-paper-scissors/README.md

 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

-- This project will be a learning tool to demonstrate my understanding of writing DRY JavaScript, properly utilizing event delegation, and utilizing CSS to create a clean and intuitive user experience.
+- This project will be a learning tool to demonstrate my understanding of writing DRY JavaScript, properly utilizing event delegation & utilizing CSS to create a clean & intuitive user experience.

 - This app will allow a user to play a fun & interactive game of Rock, Paper, Scissors.